Insight • Design craft

 • Competitor differentiation: score visual distinction from key competitors

-If your current palette is safe and forgettable, vibrant color may be the simplest path to brand refresh.
-Start by defining your emotional territory, choose one bold primary color, and test it in real layouts.
+If your current palette is safe and forgettable, vibrant colour may be the simplest route to a refresh.
+Start by defining the emotional territory, choose one bold primary colour, and test it in real layouts.
 Measure the response and iterate.

-If you want help developing a color strategy that balances vibrancy with accessibility and brand coherence, book a call or explore our services.
+If you want help developing a colour strategy that balances vibrancy with accessibility and brand coherence, book a call or explore our services.

 Written by CID Creative